davidtwco/rfcs/text/0000-build-std.md

 previous builds.
 As a consequence, Cargo must be aware of the names of any direct dependencies of a crate and cannot rely on the fact that they are part of the dependency graph below the crate.

-A possible alternative is for Cargo to require all `builtin` dependencies to be explicit but validate the hierarchy to ensure users always include a `core` dependency.
-This is needlessly verbose.

 ↩ [*Standard library dependencies*][standard-library-dependencies]